You are here: Start » User Interface » Creating Deep Learning Model

 2. Feature Detection – for detecting regions of defects (such as surface scratches) or features (such as vessels on medical images); trained with sample images accompanied by precisely marked ground-truth regions.

-6. Read Characters – for locating and classifying multiple characters; this tool uses a pretrained model and cannot be manually retrained by a user, so it is not elaborated upon further in this entry.
+6. Read Characters – for locating and classifying multiple characters; this tool uses a pretrained model and cannot be manually retrained by a user, so it is not elaborated on further in this entry.

 Workflow